cisocrgroup/pocoweb/README.md

 docker-compose up
 ```

+### Misc notes
+Connect to the database:
+ * make sure that the `ports` entry in the [docker-compose.yml](misc/docker/docker-compose.yml)
+   publishes the database port: `"3306:3306"`
+ * connect to the database with `mysql -h 127.0.0.1 -P 3306 -uuser -ppass pocoweb`

 ## Installation
 The installation is a little bit involved.
 Various services have to be
 configured and made to comunicate with each other.